-On the night of the 24th to the 25th of March, we will have to change our clocks one hour forward.
-This means we will lose one hour sleep.
-Changing the clock will also affect your pet.
-Here is how you and your pet can adapt to the British summer time.
+On the night of the 28th to the 29th of March, we will have to change our clocks one hour forward.
+And losing one hour of sleep will also affect your pet!

 To avoid your dog or your cat being stressed, the secret is to take your time to adapt to this new time change.

-For your dog's walk, it's the same thing: if the morning seems difficult because it's too early, it is however necessary: do not forget this, just because it is too early!
+For your dog's walk, it's the same thing: if the morning seems difficult because it's too early, it is however necessary: do not forget this!
 Your dog should be able to get out as often as before and at regular intervals.